stulevine/ximgfix/README.md

 The script is efficient in that it keeps track of the files already fixed on the SD card (setting the create date to the "date taken" from the EXIF info of the JPG files).
 I run this script on the SD card just before I transfer the images to my computer and it handles both the JPG and RAF files on the card setting the proper create date.
 The script also keeps a running record of what files it has modified in a file on the SD card called ".filemods".
 In this way I can have several cards each with separate state information.
 If you initialize the SD card, then the next time you shoot with it, mount it on your computer and run the script, a new file is created to keep track of the file mods.

-While the script is rather short and efficient, it does require the following Perl modules to be installed before the script will run successfully:
+While the script is rather short and efficient, it does require the following Perl modules to be installed before the script will run successfully (use 'perl -MCPAN -e shell' from the command line to install them):

   Cwd;
   Image::ExifTool